-The preparation required for the concerts required a synthesis of the music students' academic courses and musical skill.
-Music theory and aural skills, music history knowledge and performance practice, and overall musicianship combine in the rehearsal and performance process.
+The preparation required for the concerts required a synthesis of the music students' academic music courses and their ensemble/applied study.
+The concepts taught in Music Theory, Aural Skills, Music History and overall musicianship combine in the rehearsal and performance process.